 The study showed weekly testing reduced patient risk by 30% over patients who tested their blood twice a month.
 Weekly testing was close to 50% better at keeping their INR blood test close to their target range than patients who tested their INR monthly.2,3,4

 Weekly testing may not be easy or affordable if you have your blood drawn at a lab or your doctor’s office.
 Patients who test their INR at home often test weekly, eliminating travel to and from their lab.
 Monitoring your INR at home requires a prescription and the support of your doctor.
 Patient self-testing is covered by Medicare and most private insurance companies up to and including weekly testing.2.
-Join the many patients who monitor their INR at home and are reducing their out-of-range risk and enjoying the peace of mind testing at home delivers.

 - Bristol-Myers Squibb Company.
 Medication Guide for Coumadin Tablets and Coumadin for Injection (Package Insert).
 Princeton, NJ: Bristol-Myers Squibb Company.
 2009.